ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 In order to make the Web searchable, you need an index that allows people to search for a Web page by specifying one or more keywords.
 But the Web is not organised by keywords, it is organised first into websites, then each website contains multiple pages (or documents).

 Google tackles this problem first by using crawlers that go out and gulp down entire websites.
-Then, all these documents are initially stored in what is known as a ***forward index***.
+Then, all these documents are stored *as-is* in what is known as a ***forward index***.

 | Document | Words
 |---|---